beta-os/source/README.md

 ------------------------
 Not that far, really.
 Basically, the only thing I've got so far is a few sketches about how I think it should look like.
 I'll upload those later as I get the scanner working.
 But there's still a lot that has to happen before the project gets off the ground.
 Things including:

-- [x] Kickstart the project by working on a prototype
+- [x] kickstart the project by working on a prototype
-- [ ] Document all the features the OS should have
+- [ ] document all the features the OS should have
-- [ ] In addition, document the aimed user-experience and user-interface
+- [ ] in addition, document the aimed user-experience and user-interface
-- [ ] Create the user-interface using the HTML5-canvas
+- [ ] create the user-interface using the HTML5-canvas
-- [ ] Find a way to host it secure and properly
+- [ ] find a way to host it secure and properly
-- [ ] Create the socket.io API for user-management, logging in, file-streaming, instant messaging and PUSH-messages
+- [ ] create the socket.io API for user-management, logging in, file-streaming, instant messaging and PUSH-messages
-- [ ] Create a system to develop and run apps
+- [ ] create a system to develop and run apps
 - [ ] ???
-- [ ] Profit!
+- [ ] profit!